 San Francisco With Kids

+When I started planning our US trip, I found a huge range of things to do in San Francisco!
 Despite our start to exploring San Francisco beginning with cold, foggy and drizzly weather, our final day transformed into a glorious, winter-sunshine filled day.
 We had 3 full days / 4 nights in this bustling city, which wasn’t enough for us to see everything we wanted!
-However, I am impressed with the amount of walking my young kids managed while we were here.
-According to my Garmin fitness watch, we covered 12kms and 16 flights of stairs just on the last day alone, which is a lot for their little legs!
+Here’s is our list of the best things to do in San Francisco with kids.

 Here’s a quick look at what we covered in our 3 days with the kids, plus a few other ideas for if you have more time (or older kids who don’t get tired out so quickly!).